The World Geopark, 78 kilometers from downtown Kunming, located in the Stone Forest Yi Autonomous County is a national AAAA scenic area.

 Nearby the Rock Screen, there are some red inscriptions on the surface of another rock.
 This is the couplet composed by a famous marshal in Chinese revolution history—Zhude.
 When Marshal Zhu visited the Stone Forest in 1962, he was surprised by the marvelous scenery here, so he generalized the features of the Stone Forest by composing this couplet: Clusters of steep peaks tower into the clear sky; Layers of high rocks resemble jade screens.
 The couplet became well-known and is regarded as the best summary of the characteristics of Stone Forest.

 The zigzag beside the inscriptions leads visitors into the maze of the Stone Forest.
 The center of the Stone Forest is a wide square called “The Most Wonderful Scene of Stone Forest” because the name of the Stone Forest can be seen here.
 There are two striking red Chinese characters inscribed on a huge rock—Shilin, meaning “Stone Forest”.
 The name “Stone Forest” was initially given by the former Chairman of Yunnan—Longyun.
-In 1931, when he made an inspection to the irrigation constructions of this area, he was amazed by such unique limestone scenery, so he entitled this area with a fantastic name “Stone Forest”.
+In 1931, when he made an inspection of the irrigation constructions of this area, he was amazed by such unique limestone scenery, so he entitled this area with a fantastic name “Stone Forest”.
 After the two characters were carved here, the name gradually became well-known and was passed from generation to generation.
-As the most representative view in the scenic region, the two characters frequently appear in newspapers, magazines, TV programs and posters.
+As the most representative view in the scenic region, the two characters frequently appear in newspapers, magazines, TV programs, and posters.
 Therefore, the inscription is the most valuable and meaningful scenic spot worth photographing.
-Meanwhile, more and more poets, writers, artists and calligraphers came to visit the Stone Forest and sing high praise for the Stone Forest by leaving a large number of famous inscriptions on the surrounding rocks, such as “The Wonderful Scene Created by God”, “The Mainstay of the Southern Heaven”, “ The Great Majesty”, and “ The Top Wonder under The Sun”.
+Meanwhile, more and more poets, writers, artists, and calligraphers came to visit the Stone Forest and sing high praise for the Stone Forest by leaving a large number of famous inscriptions on the surrounding rocks, such as “The Wonderful Scene Created by God”, “The Mainstay of the Southern Heaven”, “ The Great Majesty”, and “ The Top Wonder under The Sun”.

 Close to the inscriptions is a breath-taking view: two stone peaks are supporting a huge rock dangerously hanging on their tops.
 It seems that a tiny shake will make it fall off immediately.
-Consequently, it gets a striking name: the Hair-trigger Danger, which means a danger which can be easily triggered off by a piece of hair.
+Consequently, it gets a striking name: the Hair-trigger Danger, which means a danger that can be easily triggered off by a piece of hair.
 It is said that Sani boys usually sing loudly here to show their bravery, and it is the traditional way for Sani girls to test if their lovers are brave enough and qualified to be their husbands.
 Actually, the rock has hanged here stably for many centuries and its stability has been tested by many earthquakes.

 Walking along the narrow path, many clusters of limestone appear.
 The rocks here are the typical sword-like limestone whose sharp tops and deep grooves resulted from the co-corrosion of water and earth for millions of years.
 Once some earth buried the limestone, water could be kept in the earth for a longer time when both soil and water ate away at the surface of the limestone.
 More earth could contain more water which caused more corrosion.
 Finally, the limestone was corroded into sword-like rocks.
 The distinctive shapes bring a special name to the limestone clusters here: The Sword Mountain.

-Behind the Sword Mountain, there is a natural yard surrounded by dense rocks and tall plants.
+Behind Sword Mountain, there is a natural yard surrounded by dense rocks and tall plants.
 Since the rocks and plants here prevent the strong sunshine, the yard offers visitors a pleasantly cool shelter to have a rest, so the yard is named “The Ideal Place for Short Break”.
 This natural yard also resulted from the co-corrosion of water and earth in limestone clusters.
-Above a small cave in the yard, there inscribed four Chinese characters “Wu Yu Ze Gang” which are derived from a famous couplet of an official named Lin Zexu in Qing Dynasty (1644—1911).
-His originally couplet goes like this: “The vastness of an ocean comes from its acceptance of countless rivers; the strength of a hard rock results from its quietness and little desire.”
+Above a small cave in the yard, there inscribed four Chinese characters “Wu Yu Ze Gang” which are derived from a famous couplet of an official named Lin Zexu in the Qing Dynasty (1644—1911).
+His original couplet goes like this: “The vastness of an ocean comes from its acceptance of countless rivers; the strength of hard rock results from its quietness and little desire.”
 Why was only the last part of the couplet carved here?
-This is a special way of quotation in Chinese traditional literature: The purpose of quoting the last part is to hint the association of the first part.
+This is a special way of quotation in Chinese traditional literature: The purpose of quoting the last part is to hint at the association of the first part.
 Therefore, the carving of the four characters aims to make visitors associate the words before them “the strength of a hard rock” so as to describe how powerful and strong the rocks in the Stone Forest are!

 The Sword Peak Pond is another highlight in Big Stone Forest.
-As the lowest point of Stone Forest, the pond is surrounded by dense high rocks which look like bunches of swords, hence the name.
+As the lowest point of Stone Forest, the pond is surrounded by dense high rocks that look like bunches of swords, hence the name.
 In the middle of the pond stands a broken rock pillar with two characters “Sword Peak” carved on.
 In fact, the rock used to be a high peak in the shape of a sharp sword.
 Due to the earthquake in 1833, the upper part of the pillar dropped into the pond, and only the lower part was left.
-The pond is the most tranquil and mysterious part in the Big Stone Forest.
+The pond is the most tranquil and mysterious part of the Big Stone Forest.
 Local people regard it as the eye of Stone Forest.
-All the water in the pond comes from underground, so it remains clear and calm all year round.
+All the water in the pond comes from the underground, so it remains clear and calm all year round.
 Additionally, the dark reflections of the surrounding sword-like rocks make the pond more charming.

 In front of the Sword Peak Pond is “The Narrowest Pass”.
 The name of the pass originates from a famous essay of a writer in the Eastern Jin Dynasty (317—420 A.D.) —Tao Yuanming, whose essay described a wonderful paradise behind a mysterious narrow pass in a mountain.
 Coincidentally, the narrow pass in the Stone Forest is exactly similar to the pass described in that essay, hence the name.
 Since it is only 30 centimeters in width, which is just wide enough for only one person to pass through, the rock surface of the pass has become very smooth after receiving millions of visitors.
 People who can go through the narrow pass without any difficulties are believed to have good fortune.
 After passing through the Narrowest Pass, visitors have entered the Stone Forest paradise full of rock wonders.

 Above some stone steps, a natural cave on a rock comes into sight.
-The cave is called “The Window of Grand View” because if one stretches his head outside of the cave, he would find himself on a high peak, feeling the sky so close and the ground so far, which is defined the “Grand View”.
+The cave is called “The Window of Grand View” because if one stretches his head outside of the cave, he would find himself on a high peak, feeling the sky so close and the ground so far, which is defined as the “Grand View”.

 The Big Stone Forest abounds in many rock wonders which are named after their diversified shapes.
 A rock named Two-Feeding Birds is a typical example.
 Due to the corrosion of earth and water, the rock was corroded into a strange shape like two feeding birds with their beaks together.
-Local people understand this rock wonder as the indication of the selfless love from a mother to her child.
+Local people understand this rock wonder as an indication of the selfless love from a mother to her child.
 After Two-Feeding Birds, many other rock wonders amaze visitors, such as “Elephant on the Platform” and “Ten-thousand-year Tortoise”.

 A rock named “Stone Bell” is another rock wonder.
 Although the shape of the stone shows nothing special, it amazes visitors due to the ringing when being beaten.
 The reason lies in its hollow structure inside.
 The beating on its surface can produce the resonance inside.
 Therefore, visitors always enjoy the pleasant ringing of the Stone Bell by beating it with palms.
 The sunken holes on the surface of the rock are the places frequently beaten.